Oddert/chess-game/README.md

 ### Optional / Do Later
 - Synchronise local and database game structure
 - Initialising games, notifications and requests does not overide data causing duplicates
+- (1.)
+Each item gets own data on timer?

 ### Bugs
 - Authentication does not auth on socket-passport (must reload)